 Common Ways Abusers Gain or Maintain Power and Control

 Often domestic violence can be subtle and can happen slowly in a relationship.
-Anyone can be abused, and sometimes leaving can be very hard and dangerous due to the abuser’s actions.
+Anyone can be abused, and sometimes leaving can be very hard and dangerous due to the abusive partner’s actions.

-Abusers gain or maintain power and control in many ways.
-The more the abused person tries to pull away from the relationship, the more an abuser tries to gain and maintain power and control, often in more dangerous ways.
-The following is a list of some ways in which someone abusing their partner people that abuse their partners try to gain and maintain power and control.
+Abusive partners gain or maintain power and control in many ways.
+The more an individual tries to pull away from the relationship, the more an abusive partner tries to gain and maintain power and control, often in more dangerous ways.
+The following is a list of some ways in which someone abusing their partner may use to try to gain and maintain power and control.

 DOMESTIC VIOLENCE CAN BE: